andydlindsay/lectures/w08d01/README.md

   * Comes with `create-react-app`, so no need to configure
   * `npm run test` will start Jest in watch mode and run the tests
 - [DOM Testing Library](https://testing-library.com/docs/dom-testing-library/intro)
-  * A set of tools to help target DOM elements
+  * A set of tools to help target DOM elements and trigger DOM events
 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro)
   * Built on top of the DOM Testing Library, gives us more possibilities to target and render React elements to make them possible to test
 - [JestDOM](https://github.com/testing-library/jest-dom)